R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 The host is responsible for instantiating the enclave, persisting data to disk, and passing messages between the enclave and its clients.
 [Conclave web host](conclave-web-host.md) is a built-in web host that manages these tasks for simple use cases.
 You can implement a custom host for complex use cases.

-The following section will outline how to implement a basic host server using raw sockets.
+To implement a basic host server using raw sockets:

 ## Project setup

 1. Create a new Conclave project using [Conclave Init](conclave-init.md) and implement your enclave.
 2. Create a main class for the new host.
 ```java
 package com.example.tutorial.host;